gixxi/lambdaroyal-memory/README.md

 lambdaroyal-memory is an in-memory database, that primarily recides in the volatile main memory.
 Either occasionally or always write operations are flushed to a persistent backup storage.

-Right now we support couchdb as backup storage.
-The combination can be considered stable and is used in production since more than a year.
+Right now we support couchdb as well as MongoDB backup storage.
+The combination can be considered stable and is used in production since more than 8 years.

 ## Speed